Web3Rizzards/.github/profile/README.md

 ## Motivation

-The motivation behind a product for options trading of fractionalized NFTs is to provide investors with a new asset class that combines the benefits of non-fungible tokens (NFTs) with the flexibility of options trading.
+Our motivation for creating Bluebird Swap is to provide investors with a new asset class that combines the benefits of non-fungible tokens (NFTs) with the flexibility of options trading.
 NFTs are unique digital assets that have gained popularity in recent years due to their ability to represent ownership and provenance of digital content.
 However, the high cost of some NFTs may make them inaccessible to many investors.

 Fractionalization of NFTs can help address this issue by allowing investors to purchase a fraction of an NFT.
 This allows investors to gain exposure to high-value NFTs without having to pay the full price.
 Fractionalization can also increase liquidity in the NFT market, making it easier for investors to buy and sell NFTs.